 I didn’t find it nearly as frustrating as some apps.
 However, there was a big difference between the number of surveys my wife and I each qualified for.
 Clearly, some people’s opinions are going to be more in demand than others so results will vary.

 The REAL question was, can you make money using Survey Junkie?

 To test the website my wife and I set up a simple experiment.
 We both signed up for the site, set a timer for one hour, and tried to see how much money we could earn.
-The goal was to see if we could make more than minimum wage using the app.
+The goal was to see if we could make more than the minimum wage using the app.

-Despite our best efforts with the site, neither of us was able to break minimum wage.
+Despite our best efforts with the site, neither of us was able to break the minimum wage.
 We both stalled out around 3 dollars when the timer rang.